Bud Moore (American football)

-Robert W. "Bud" Moore (born October 16, 1939) is an American former college football player and coach.
+Robert W. "Bud" Moore (October 16, 1939 – February 2, 2026) was an American college football player and coach.
 He served as the head coach at the University of Kansas from 1975 to 1978, compiling a record of 18–26–1.
 In his first season in 1975, Moore was named Big Eight Coach of the Year and was runner-up to Woody Hayes of Ohio State as the Football Writers Association of America National Coach of the Year.
 Moore led his team to a 23–3 upset over eventual national champion Oklahoma, breaking the Sooners' 37-game unbeaten streak and handing coach Barry Switzer his first loss.

 Playing career

-Moore is a native Birmingham, Alabama, where he attended West End High School.
-He played football at the University of Alabama under Bear Bryant from 1958–1960.
+Moore was a native Birmingham, Alabama, where he attended West End High School.
+He played football at the University of Alabama under Bear Bryant from 1958–1960, earning three varsity letters.